Rodan and Fields Lash Boost Review: Does It Work?

 To add to the company’s prestige, their Lash Boost serum gets a lot of good press.
-But at $150 per tube, is this lash serum worth its steep price tag?
+But at its current rather expensive price point, is this lash serum worth its steep price tag?
 Let’s dive in.

 Does Rodan and Fields Lash Boost Work?

 Let’s get straight into it and start with the positives.
 One thing we already like about Rodan + Fields and their lash serum is how detailed they are on their site about the product.
 From FAQs to application instructions, it seems they care about both their products and their customers.

 Let’s see what they say: “Rodan + Fields Lash Boost works to condition and enhance lashes, promising improvements in the volume and length of your lashes in four weeks, with best results after eight weeks.”
 This, they claim, is backed by a clinical and consumer study.